websight-io/docs/docs/guides/authoring/howlite/container/index.md

 </p>

 ## Multiple columns layouts
-By using containers inside a page section, you can achieve mutliple columns layouts.
+By using containers inside a page section, you can achieve multiple columns layouts.
 To see this in action, you can drag & drop the **4 Columns** predefined layout from the "Empty Sections" group.

 This layout consists of a Page Section component with 4 container components inside.
 Each container is resized to use 3 out of 12 columns.
 For resize options description please see the [grid](../grid) page.